tundish/turberfield-dialogue/turberfield/dialogue/doc/intro.rst

 Or, you can use it as a library to provide a dialogue system for your existing Python game.

-Python is also your publisher.
+Turberfield is also your publisher.
 When it's time to collaborate with others or show your dialogue to an audience, you'll use the Python packaging system to distribute and install your work.

 By the end of the creative process, you will need some familiarity with